ashton8504/scoreScrimbaProject/README.md

 Scoreboard Project:
 This project is a simple scoreboard built using HTML, CSS, and JavaScript.
-The main goal of this project is to demonstrate the use of JavaScript logic and the DOM (Document Object Model) to create an interactive scoreboard.
+The main goal of this project is to demonstrate the use of JavaScript logic and the DOM (Document Object Model) to create an interactive scoreboard for a solo project through Scrimba's Career Path.

 Technologies Used:
 HTML